jupyterlite/jupyterlite/docs/howto/content/python.md

 By default, if the kernel supports it, synchronous communication via `SharedArrayBuffer` will be used for accessing files from the kernels.

-This approach should be more robust and avoid most of the issues related to the Service Worker and browser caching.
+This approach should be more robust and help avoid most of the issues related to the Service Worker and browser caching.

 However they require setting proper HTTP headers when serving the JupyterLite
 application: